ericscharff/configfiles/backups.md

 # Excludes

 To keep the backup size down, dot files and other large files are skipped.
-The list of those files that are skipped are kept in duplicity excludes.
+The list of those files that are skipped are kept in `$HOME/.duplicity-excludes`.
+The current version of that file is `dot.duplicity-excludes`.

 # Performing a backup